brettchalupa/graphql-docs/README.md

 By default, the HTML generation process uses ERB to layout the content.
 There are a bunch of default options provided for you, but feel free to override any of these.
 The *Configuration* section below has more information on what you can change.

 It also uses [html-pipeline](https://github.com/jch/html-pipeline) to perform the Markdown rendering by default.
 You can override this by providing a custom rendering class.
-The initialize must take one argument, which are the configuration options, and must implement one method, `render`, which takes a string and converts it.
+The initialize must take at least one argument, which are the configuration options, and must implement one method, `render`, which takes a string, the GraphQL type, and the name.
 For example:

 ``` ruby
 class CustomRenderer